 The most immediate threat to this species' persistence is habitat degradation associated with tourism.
-Considerable pollution by garbage and runoff from toilets is recorded very close to the streams used by the species (Rowley et al. 2013) and the construction of a cable car from Sa Pa to the summit of Mount Fansipan is likely to affect it (T. Nguyen pers. comm.
+Pollution by garbage and runoff from toilets is affecting the habitat of the species (Rowley et al. 2013, J. Rowley pers. comm.
+January 2016) and the construction of a cable car from Sa Pa to the summit of Mount Fansipan is likely to affect it (T. Nguyen pers. comm.
 2015).
+Vegetation adjacent to the stream is being cut for use as fuel (J. Rowley pers. comm.
+January 2016).
+In addition, rocks and gravel that make up the species' larval microhabitat are being mined directly from streams for the construction and lining of tourist walking paths.
+This was observed in the same stream and only several hundred metres from where a tadpole was observed, and the rate of gravel removal was observed to increase over surveys from 2017 to 2019 (Nguyen et al. 2020).
 Historic burning and subsequent ecosystem conversion of the summit of Mount Fansipan and adjacent areas, which are thought to have been previously covered in forest (Nguyen and Harder 1996), are also likely to have disturbed this species.
 The species' restriction to high altitudes near the mountain peaks will probably present an issue as tropical montane forests are expected to be particularly prone to alteration by climate change (Rowley et al. 2013, Foster 2001).

 IUCN Red List Account LinkPlease click here to see the species' IUCN Red List Account page.

 Ben Tapley / ZSL